The Chart for Alphabet Inc. (GOOGL) Is Flashing Mixed Signals

-Alphabet Inc. (NASDAQ:GOOGL) went up by 2.21% from its latest closing price compared to the recent 1-year high of $151.55.
-The company’s stock price has collected -6.37% of loss in the last five trading sessions.
+Alphabet Inc. (NASDAQ:GOOGL) went up by 2.63% from its latest closing price compared to the recent 1-year high of $151.55.
+The company’s stock price has collected 11.35% of gains in the last five trading sessions.
 WSJ Video reported on 11/02/22 that YouTube Is Now Selling Other Companies’ Streaming Services

 Is It Worth Investing in Alphabet Inc. (NASDAQ :GOOGL) Right Now?